MoralisWeb3/docs/docs/01-web3-data-api/aptos/coin-api/01-Get Coin Metadata/how-to-get-coin-metadata-by-coin-type-hashes.md

 }
 ```

-Congratulations 🥳 You just got coin metadata by creator addresses with just a few lines of code using the Moralis Coin API!
+Congratulations 🥳 You just got coin metadata by coin type hashes with just a few lines of code using the Moralis Coin API!

 ## Youtube Video